Posted By:

 Programme Officer

-Transport is the largest source of climate change emissions in the UK.
-Leicester is one of the five fastest growing cities in the UK.
-Cutting emissions from transport will be key to the City Council meeting its ambitions of becoming carbon neutral by 2030.
-The council has invested almost £40 million in walking, cycling and public transport across the city.
-It aims to double cycling rates and boost bus journeys by 10%.
-Measures include new ticket technology, an express electric bus network, new bus lanes and walking and cycling routes, and electric bike hire.
+Leicester is one of the UK’s 5 fastest-growing cities, and transport is the largest source of climate change emissions.
+Cutting emissions from transport will be key to the council’s ability to meet its ambition of becoming carbon neutral by 2030.
+The council has successfully secured funding of £70 million through the government’s Transforming Cities Fund to transform the provision of walking, cycling and public transport across the city.
+The programme aims to double cycling rates and boost bus journeys by 10%.
+Measures include new ticket technology, an express electric bus network, new bus lanes and walking and cycling routes.

 The city’s transport policies are part of the Connecting Leicester programme, which is designed to make active travel more attractive to local people while reducing the dominance of roads in the city centre.

-To increase the impact of the new transport policies, Leicester City Council have designed these measures to create corridors that strategically link the city centre, regeneration areas and business parks with employment hubs.
+By the end of 2023, the council plans to deliver an additional 16 km of new, safe cycle routes as well as improving existing ones, for instance widening the popular Great Central Way footpath.
+To increase the impact of the new transport policies, Leicester City Council has designed these measures to create corridors that strategically link the city centre, regeneration areas and business parks with employment hubs and where housing expansion is planned.

 The council is using money from the government’s Transforming Cities Fund to decarbonise transport in the region.
 The investment is already delivering rewards.

-The council has committed to this project because council leaders recognised of the far-reaching economic opportunities that investment in active travel and public transport offers, through making the city more attractive to visitors, shoppers, businesses and investors.
+Leicester City Council has committed to this project because council leaders recognised the far-reaching economic opportunities that investment in active travel and public transport offers, through making the city more attractive to visitors, shoppers, businesses and investors.

 Anticipated economic benefits include reduced congestion due to a shift from the use of private vehicles to sustainable modes of travel, as well as reduced delays to bus passengers.

-Investment for this project came from two injections of funding from the Department for Transport’s Transforming Cities Fund.
-The first, in 2019, awarded £7.8m for the council to create active travel schemes and to electrify park and ride services.
+Investment for this project came from 2 injections of funding from the Department for Transport’s Transforming Cities Fund.
+The first, in 2019, awarded £7.8 million for the council to create active travel schemes and to electrify park and ride services.

-In 2020, a second injection of £32.5m was awarded – based on a strategic business case outline created by the council to cut carbon, improve health and bring significant economic benefits to the area.
+In 2020, a second injection of £32.5 million was awarded, based on a strategic business case outline created by the council to cut carbon, improve health and bring significant economic benefits to the area.

-Wide-reaching community engagement is important to making new sustainable travel measures a success.
-An important lesson from Leicester’s work has been to use pop-up travel measures such as cycle lanes, to win over the public, who can experience first-hand the benefits change can bring.
+Wide-reaching community engagement is important in making new sustainable travel measures a success.
+An important lesson from Leicester’s work has been to use pop-up travel measures such as cycle lanes to win over the public, who can then experience first-hand the benefits change can bring.

-Political leaders and officers throughout the council must completely buy in to the project, and be unwavering in its implementation, to allow for the significant benefits to be realised.
+Political leaders and officers throughout the council must really buy into the project and back its implementation, to enable the significant benefits to be realised.
+Leicester has benefited from the resolutely pro-bus stance of several key councillors.

 Find more guidance for local authorities on our Learning Out Loud pages.